Macbook Pro Slow?

 How to Fix a Slow Macbook Pro: The Quick Technique (5-10 minutes)

-The manual methods can be quite time-consuming and require you to have certain technical skills.
+The manual methods can be quite time-consuming and may require you to have certain level of technical skills.
 Fortunately, if you want to fix your slow Mac more quickly and easily, there are some tools you can rely on.

 Please note: we have successfully used either option recommended below, but you only need to try one of the options.

 Option 1: Using MacBooster to keep your Macbook clean and secure